Nkasi-e/instagram-influencer/readme.md

 - [x] Users can create account with just email and password
 - [x] Authenticated users can create profile, providing username, followers count and bio
+- [x] One user is liable to have a single profile, that means a user cannot create multiple profiles
-- [x] visitors can use the search endpoint to search text, bio, minimum followers count and maximum followers count
+- [x] visitors can use the search endpoint to search text in username and bio, minimum followers count and maximum followers count
 - [x] search result returns a list of profiles that meets the search criterial

 ## API Documentation

+- API allows visitors to search for profile username and bio, and profile counts which can either be minimum or maximum followers count, and also allows only authorized users to create a profile.

 ### Models <br>